Home > About your Council > Cost of Living Crisis – Support & Information

 WARM SPACES

-Different organisations are providing warm spaces for people to visit during the winter months.
-We will be adding details here on a regular basis.
+Different organisations offer warm spaces for people to visit during the for winter.

-Churches in Flitwick and Ampthill have produced a handy guide to all the sessions they will be providing which you can access using the link below.
+Churches in Flitwick and Ampthill produced a handy guide to all the sessions which you can access using the link below.

 Churches Warm Spaces